The Healthcare Hub

 The Inventory Diaries: A multi-part blog series

-Each year, Syft’s Inventory Services Team visits more than 600 hospitals and other health facilities.
-Their work is about much more than providing accurate inventory counts.
+Inventory services are about much more than providing accurate inventory counts.
 Often, they shed light on critical information that saves hospitals money and leads to higher quality care.

 This blog series, written by the Inventory Services Team, shares those stories: